Cooch Behar district

-Formerly part of the Kamarupa kingdom, the area became the heart of the Kamata Kingdom in the 12th century.
-During the British Raj, the district was known as Cooch Behar state ruled by the Koch dynasty until 1947, when it became part of India.
+Cooch Behar district ([kot͡ʃ biɦar d͡ʒela]), also known as Koch Bihar district, is one of the 23 districts of the state of West Bengal in India.
+The district is the part of Jalpaiguri Division.
+Cooch Behar city is the headquarters of the district.
+This district was a Princely state until 1949 CE.
 The district consists of the flat plains of North Bengal and has several rivers: the most notable being the Teesta, Jaldhaka and Torsa.
-The district has the highest proportion of Scheduled Castes in the country, where they form a majority.
+The district has the highest proportion of Scheduled Castes in the country.

 Etymology

 The name Cooch Behar is derived from two words—Cooch, a corrupted form of the word Koch, the name of the Koch tribes, and the word behar is derived from vihara meaning land, Koch Behar means land of the Koches.